 - a.
 Describes County-provided business scenarios, - b.
-Describes the script(s) for each business scenario, - c.
-Describes how the scripts are organized into functional areas. - d.
+Describes the script(s) for each business scenario,

+- c.
+Describes how the scripts are organized into functional areas, - d.
 Briefly describes each functional area, and - e.
-Provides a numbering convention used for the scripts. - 3.2.3.2 The demonstration / gap analysis scripts Documentation must be designed to: - Facilitate a detailed step-by-step walkthrough of the County's business scenarios using Contractor's

-- proposed COTS software, - b.
+Provides a numbering convention used for the scripts. - 3.2.3.2 The demonstration/GAP analysis scripts Documentation must be designed to: - Facilitate a detailed step-by-step walkthrough of the County's business scenarios using Contractor's proposed COTS software. - b.
 Demonstrate how Contractor's proposed COTS software will be used to support the County's detailed business scenarios, - c.
 Confirm and validate the County's business, Interface, reporting, and Data Conversion requirements, and - d.
-Identify any additional functional gaps, if any, resulting from the step-by-step walkthrough of the County's business scenarios. - 3.2.3.3 Contractor's demonstration session script meetings, with accompanying agenda(s), may be divided by the ABIS Solution's Requirements categories (e.g., Tenprint, Latent, Archive, LCMS, etc.), as mutually agreed-upon by Contractor and the County.
-Multiple demonstrations may be conducted to cover all of the ABIS Solution's functionality.
-County Project Manager and Contractor Project Manager will mutually agree upon each session's demonstration content and duration, covering at minimum, the following: - a.
-Introductory overview and high-level navigation of the COTS software features and functions. - b.
+Identify any additional functional GAPs, if any, resulting from the step-by-step walkthrough of the County's business scenarios. - 3.2.3.3 Contractor's demonstration session script meetings, with accompanying agenda(s), may be divided by the NLRS Solution's Requirements categories (e.g., voice radio, voice recorder, Text-to-9-1-1 telephone transmissions, audio, Rapid SOS, CAD and RMS interface, GEO-mapping etc.), as mutually agreed upon by Contractor and the County.
+Multiple demonstrations may be conducted to cover all of the NLRS Solution's functionality.
+County Project Manager and Contractor Project Manager will mutually agree upon each session's demonstration content and duration, covering, at minimum, the following: - a.
+Introductory overview and high-level navigation of the COTS software features and functions, - b.
 Solution Requirements overview, - c.
-How the proposed COTS software will meet the County's Requirements and the County's business scenarios. - d.
+How the proposed COTS software will meet the County's Requirements and the County's business scenarios, - d.
 Contractor concepts and terminology, - e.
 Functional overview of each software module to be reviewed, as applicable, - f.
-Contractor's solution for closing each identified gap between the proposed COTS software and the County's Solution Requirements, - g.
+Contractor's solution for closing each identified GAP between the proposed COTS software and the County's Solution Requirements, - g.
 Contractor concepts and vision for each Interface to be developed, and - h.
-Gap analysis participants' written feedback on issues, concerns, and recommendations. - 3.2.3.4 At least three Business Days prior to the scheduled demonstration and gap analysis meeting(s), Contractor must provide County Project Manager the draft agenda, presentation scripts and any other handouts, and if necessary, update documents as directed by the County.

-3.2.4 Conduct Contractor's Proposed COTS Software Demonstration/ Gap Analysis Sessions
+GAP analysis participants' written feedback on issues, concerns, and recommendations.

+- 3.2.3.4 At least three Business Days prior to the scheduled demonstration and GAP analysis meeting(s), Contractor must provide County Project Manager the draft agenda, presentation scripts and any other handouts, and if necessary update documents as directed by the County. - 3.2.4 Conduct Contractor's Proposed COTS Software demonstration/GAP Analysis Sessions

-Contractor must plan and conduct the ABIS Solution's demonstration/ gap analysis sessions, which includes hands-on use by the designated gap analysis participants.
+Contractor must plan and conduct the NLRS Solution's demonstration/GAP analysis sessions, which includes hands-on use by the designated GAP analysis participants.
 Contractor must document session results and submit the results to County Project Manager no later than three Business Days after completion of each session.
 Upon completion of all sessions, Contractor must leave the installed demonstration environment intact, for a minimum of one month, to assist County SMEs with further Requirements verification.